nickolanack/node-apache-log/examples/webapp/README.md

 #webapp example

 You can create a web interface for your apache monitor which uses sock-monitor.js and monitor-web.js.
-If put this in a publicly accesible location you should make ensure that the page is secured using basic-auth or something otherwise private data could be exposed.
+If you put this in a publicly accessible location you should make ensure that the page is secured using basic-auth, or something, otherwise private data could be exposed.

 requires node and composer

+##Setup

 ```